flea89/golddigger/planning/rfc.md

 Goldigger is a product meant to help streamlining Golden Testing workflow, especially when it comes CI/CD.
 But more in general unify the workflow for teams.
-The goal is to be able to easily run tests, review and approve them throw a easy-to-use web intergace.
+The goal is to be able to easily run tests, review and approve them through an easy-to-use web intergace.

 # Problem it solves